Overall Optimization

 “Because the design which occurs first is almost never the best possible, the prevailing system concept may need to change.
 Therefore, flexibility of organization is important to effective design.” —Melvin Conway

 The lesson: treat organizational design and technical architecture as one problem, not two.
-Optimize both for flexibility—the ability to adapt when the prevailing system concept needs to change.
+Optimize both for flexibility, the ability to adapt when the prevailing system concept needs to change.
 And they will change.

 The De-Scaling Cycle

-Identify Dependencies.
+- Identify Dependencies.
 Not all dependencies are visible from the start.
 New ones emerge as products and services evolve.
 Look for dependencies between Teams and organizational units that force constant coordination.
 Look for coupling in product and service structures that prevents independent work.
 These are the same problem in different forms.

-Manage Communication.
+- Manage Communication.
 The immediate response is to manage work and communication along the dependency.
 For Teams and organizational units, this means taking responsibility for coordination.
 For product and service structures, this means establishing clear interfaces.
 For time-limited problems, management is often sufficient.

-Reduce Dependencies.
+- Reduce Dependencies.
 Sustainable improvement comes from eliminating dependencies, not just managing them.
 This requires simultaneous changes to organization and product structure.
 Restructure Teams along stable boundaries.
 Decouple product and service components.
 Because these dependencies mirror each other, addressing one often reveals solutions for the other.

-Repeat.
+- Repeat.
 Each improvement reveals previously hidden dependencies.
 New dependencies emerge as products and services expand.
-The cycle never ends—it becomes part of how the enterprise operates.
+The cycle never ends.
+It becomes part of how the enterprise operates.

 Measuring What Matters